 Any high-protein cat food should be suitable.

 These cats are quite energetic.
 They like playtime and will probably get into plenty of trouble.
-However, besides playing with them, they don’t necessarily need much human-involvement with their exercise.
+However, besides playing with them, they don’t necessarily need much human involvement in their exercise.
 We recommend having plenty of toys around the house so that they can play as they need to.

 These are not lap cats, so don’t expect them to lay around all hours of the day.
 If you’re looking for an active cat to play with, though, this may be the perfect cat for you.

-These cats are quite smart.
+Manx cats are quite smart.
 Because of this, they can be taught many commands.
-However, they can be very independent.
-They may not listen to you every time you say a command.
-They may need a bit of encouragement.
-They are not as people-pleasing as some other cat breeds.
+However, they can be very independent and may not listen to you every time you say a command.
+They may need a bit of encouragement and are not as people-pleasing as some other cat breeds.

 They do like to play games like fetch and can be trained to do them rather quickly.
 This is a great way to help them get some exercise as well.

 These cats do not need much grooming in the least.
 Longer-haired cats may need to be groomed occasionally to avoid mats.
 However, this depends mostly on the particular cat.

 Overall, they are incredibly low-maintenance.
 If you don’t want to spend much time brushing your feline, then this may be a good option for you.

 They do a pretty good job of keeping themselves clean and do not typically need baths.